google/nucleus/docs/source/nucleus/testing/test_utils.md

     specified.
 Sets the genotype_likelihoods of the corresponding VariantCall.
   is_phased: list of bools.
 Must match the gts arg if specified.
 Indicates
     whether the corresponding VariantCall should be phased.
+  ad: list of allelic depths.
+These are added together to calculate DP.

 Returns:
   nucleus.genomics.v1.Variant proto.